KPIs & Operating Metrics(New)

 Johnson & Johnson (JNJ) Long-Term Deferred Tax (2016 - 2025)

-Johnson & Johnson's Long-Term Deferred Tax history spans 17 years, with the latest figure at $6.9 billion for Q4 2025.
+Johnson & Johnson (JNJ) has disclosed Long-Term Deferred Tax for 17 consecutive years, with $6.9 billion as the latest value for Q4 2025.